09 Early years practice policy

 learning.

-- The key person and setting manager/SENCo work in partnership with parents and other
+- The key person and setting manager/SENCo work in partnership with parents/carers and

 - Children are involved at appropriate stages of the assessment and to their level of